The Louvre Museum is a beautiful sight to behold at night.

 Louvre Museum’s Friday night hours are till 9.45 pm.

-Wednesdays are better because Friday gets a bit crowded because of the free entry.
+Sometimes, Friday nights gets a bit crowded because of the free entry.

 Louvre Friday night free